WrestleMania VIII: Event

 Randy Savage (shown while WWF Champion in 1989) won the WWF Championship again at WrestleMania VIII.

 The sixth bout was a singles match in which WWF Champion Ric Flair defended his title against Randy Savage.
 Savage defeated Flair by pinfall using a roll-up to win the title.
 At the time the company had a "no blood" policy.
 Nonetheless, Ric Flair was caught blading directly on camera and was fined several thousand dollars.
 In one of his first appearances in the WWF, Shane McMahon was one of the backstage officials who attempted to keep Miss Elizabeth away from ringside during the Flair/Savage match.
 He then restrained Savage in the ensuing brawl after the contest.

 The seventh bout was a singles match between Rick Martel and Tatanka.
 Tatanka won the match by pinfall using a cross body block.

 The eighth bout was a tag team match in which WWF Tag Team Champions Money Inc. defended their titles against the Natural Disasters.
 The Natural Disasters won the bout by countout after Money Inc abandoned the match.

 The ninth bout was a singles match between Owen Hart and Skinner.
 Hart won the match by pinfall using a roll-up.

 The main event bout was a singles match between Hulk Hogan and Sid Justice.
 Hogan won the match by disqualification after Justice's manager Harvey Whippleman interfered.
 The finish to the Justice-Hogan match actually did not occur as planned - the original plan was for Hogan to hit the leg drop on Justice and for Papa Shango to do a run in and break up the pin causing a disqualification; however, Gorilla Monsoon was late in cuing Papa Shango to head down to the ring, causing Justice to have to improvise by kicking out of the leg drop.
-Following the match, Justice and Shango attacked Hogan until the Ultimate Warrior made a surprise return, helping Hogan drive Justice and Shango away.
+Following the match, Justice and Shango attacked Hogan until Ultimate Warrior made a surprise return, helping Hogan drive Justice and Shango away.